Winchester CTC – Notes for Leaders and Backmarkers

-In order to lead rides for us, we first register you as a volunteer leader with CTC nationally.
-The Winchester CTC secretary registers leaders and maintains the list.
-The only other formality is that you have to be a current member of CTC.
-This registration gives you adequate insurance cover when you lead a ride for Winchester CTC.
-A summary of the insurance arrangements is included at the end of notes, including a link to the full documentation on the CTC national website.
+In order to lead rides for us, the Winchester CTC Secretary registers you as a volunteer leader with Cycling UK nationally.
+The only other formality is that you have to be a current member of Cycling UK.
+This registration gives you adequate insurance cover when leading a ride for Winchester CTC.
+A summary of the insurance arrangements is included at the end of notes, including a link to the full documentation on the Cycling UK national website.

-All those attending Winchester CTC rides will be asked to follow the published Summary Rider Guidance and Rider Guidance.
+All those attending Winchester CTC rides are asked to follow the published Summary Rider Guidance and Rider Guidance.
 You can, therefore, expect riders in your group to have read the guidance.
 If the behaviour of certain riders contravenes these documents, please remind them of the documents and the need to read them.
-Poor behaviour by riders may result in them being asked to leave the group.
+Poor behaviour by riders may result in them being asked to leave the group

 Before the ride

 Route: Devise a route that is suitable in distance and difficulty for the group you are leading.
 Wherever possible, choose minor roads and avoid complicated junctions, although it may be necessary to use short sections of main roads.
 The “Our Rides” section on our website gives approximate distances and speed ranges for each type of ride.

 How you work out the route is up to you: Many leaders rely on maps (OS Landranger 1:50 000) but increasingly leaders are also using mapping software to devise routes.
 We are also developing a Route Library on the website and this may help you.
 Other leaders will also be happy to help you work out a route.